grafana/mimir/docs/sources/helm-charts/mimir-distributed/configure/configure-gem-federation-frontend.md

    Replace `http://gem-query-frontend.monitoring.svc.cluster.local:8080/prometheus` and `https://gem.monitoring.acme.local/prometheus` with the URLs of the GEM clusters you want to query.
 Replace `tenant-1` and `tenant-2` with the tenant IDs of the remote GEM clusters.

-   Note that the resource settings shown below are examples that should be sufficient for small deployments.
+   Note that these resource settings are examples that are sufficient for small deployments.
 Adjust the values based on your specific requirements and load:

    ```yaml
    # Enable enterprise features